Ricardosgeral/relier/README.md

     $ sudo reboot

-And that's it, after reboot, the *Raspberry Pi* server should be running properly.
+And that's it, after reboot, the *Raspberry Pi* server should be set properly.
-However, you still need to update the software to the **touchscreen** , and set correctly all the **hardware**!
+However, you still need to update the  **touchscreen** software, and set correctly the **hardware**!

 ## Running in *touchscreen* [Nextion device](https://nextion.itead.cc/)

 The touchscreen used is an *HMI (Human Machine Interface)*.
 Note that it does not work like typical TFT or HDMI monitors.
-A piece of code should be uploaded to the device using a Micro SD card.
+A code should be generated and uploaded to the device using a Micro SD card.
-The connection between the *Nextion device* and the *Raspberry* Pi is made via *Serial UART (RX, TX)*.
+The connection between the *Nextion device* and the *Raspberry Pi* is made via *Serial UART (RX, TX channels)*.
 The GUI interface of the project was developed in the [Nextion Editor](https://nextion.itead.cc/resources/download/nextion-editor/) (free software - only for windows).
 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.
 I've provide the [erosLab.HMI](https://github.com/Ricardosgeral/erosLab/blob/master/Nextion/HMI/erosLab.HMI) file that i've developed for this project.
 To upload the code into the *Nextion device* follow these steps:

 1. Open the file [erosLab.HMI](https://github.com/Ricardosgeral/erosLab/blob/master/Nextion/HMI/erosLab.HMI) with the Nextion Editor.
-2. Press the *Compile* icon in the first top bar.
+2. Press the *Compile* icon in the first top bar, and confirm that there are no errors.
 3. In *File > Open build folder* copy the *.tft* file produced by the editor (which contains the code).
-4. Copy that file into a Micro SD with no files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
+4. Copy that file into a Micro SD card with no files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
 5. Disconnect the power supply to the *Nextion device*.
-6. Insert the Micro SD file (with only one tft file) on the slot in the back of the device.
+6. Insert the Micro SD card (with only one tft file) in the slot on the back of the device.
 7. Reconnect the power supply to the *Nextion device*.
 You should see the *SD card update* status.
 If you see *Check data..
 100%*, then the code was uploaded successfully.
 8. Disconnect again the power supply of the screen, and remove the Micro SD card (it's not necessary anymore) from the *Nextion device*.
-9. In next power on, the software with the code made by the Nextion Editor is running in the device and the GUI is set in the touchscreen.
+9. In next power on, the software with the code made by the Nextion Editor is running in the device, and the GUI is set in the touchscreen.

 **Note:** Be careful when buying the NEXTION device.
-Confirm that you are not buying a *TJC* (chinese version), which looks identical.
+Confirm that you are not getting a *TJC* (chinese version), which looks identical.
 This version only works with the Chinese version of the Nextion Editor!
 You will need to learn Chinese !!!!

 # Hardware

-In this section there are indicated all the hardware items required to put the server running and capturing the sensors readings.
+In this section there are indicated all the hardware items required to put the server/acquisition system collecting the sensors readings.
 It is also indicated the way those pieces should be connected.
-Just for a reference about the cost of the project, some links and prices of the components are also presented.
+Just for a reference about the cost of the components used, some links and prices of the components are also presented.

 ## (Micro)computer and necessary components